Last Updated on January 8, 2022 by Luis Ferency

 A replaceable electrode “stick” serves the job of filler metal.
 It produces an arc that links the end of this stick with the starting metals, melting the electrode directly into the filler metal and producing the weld.
 The stick is coated in flux, which creates a gasoline cloud when heated up and shields the metals from oxidation.
 As it cools, the gasoline settles on the metallic and becomes slag.

 Because it does not require gasoline, this procedure could be used outdoors, maybe even in windy and rainy weather conditions.
 Additionally, it is effective on surfaces with rust, paint, and dirt – making it ideal for gear repairs.
 However, Stick welding is not for hobbyists, as it is a highly skilled practice that requires a significant learning curve.

 4. GMAW / MIG Welding

-Popular amongst hobbyists and home welders, MIG welding, is the best basic types of welding process that does not require extensive training and decades of experience.
+Popular amongst hobbyists and home welders, MIG welding, is the best basic type of welding process that does not require extensive training and decades of experience.
 MIG stands for metallic inert gas; it is also commonly known as gasoline metallic arc welding (GMAW).

 MIG welding is a relatively easier and faster method that involves the filler metal being fed through the wand, which the expelled gas shields it from external elements.
 MIG is not the best option for outdoor use.
 However, it is a versatile welding process that allows it to weld a wide range of metals of different thickness levels.
-Appropriately done, MIG welding creates a durable and smooth weld that are also visually appealing.
+Appropriately done, MIG welding creates a durable and smooth weld that is also visually appealing.

 5. Laser Beam Welding